AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/release-notes/current.md

 ## What's New {#what-is-new}

 * Web Application Firewall-DDOS protection (WAF-DDOS) is now available for purchase as part of your AEM as a Cloud Service entitlements and [can be configured in a self-service manner.](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md)
-* Specialized [Config Deployment Pipelines](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md) pipelines are now available to configure environment settings, maintenance tasks, CDN rules, and more within minutes.
+* Specialized [Config Pipelines](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md) pipelines are now available to configure environment settings, maintenance tasks, CDN rules, and more within minutes.
 * [When copying content](/help/implementing/developing/tools/content-copy.md) from a higher environment to a development environment, a message is now shown advising caution when copying large content sets since development environments are capacity-limited.
 * [The pipeline execution details page](/help/implementing/cloud-manager/configuring-pipelines/managing-pipelines.md#view-details) will now show all the steps in a pipeline execution with the ones not yet started grayed out.
 * On both **[Activity](/help/implementing/cloud-manager/configuring-pipelines/managing-pipelines.md#activity)** and **[Pipelines](/help/implementing/cloud-manager/configuring-pipelines/managing-pipelines.md#pipelines)** pages, a summary of the pipeline execution is now available when clicking on a pipeline with a running status.